nikolp/cachedemo/README.md

   (It allows all ssh, http and https traffic)
 * "Launch Instance"

+### Launch Instance From Template
+All of the above settings (and some of the install commands below) have been added to a launch template for my own ease of use.

 ### Deploy and Run on EC2
 ```
 # Use Instance Connect or the ssh command given by EC2